BasicWolf/zblog/src/content/articles/2021_11_10_using_test_inputs_in_assertions_or_rather_not.rst

 My colleague `Jere Teittinen <https://jereteittinen.info>`_ taught me an amazingly simple and useful trick about writing tests.
-When you are done with the test and the routine behind it, **change the inputs or outputs to verify that the test fails**.
-This is an important step which **protects from tailored routine implementation**.
+When you have completed writing a test assertion and the routine behind it, **change the inputs or outputs to verify that the assertion fails**.
+This is an important step which **protects the test from tailored routine implementation**.
 Such routine is able to fulfill the test only with the original inputs and outputs.
 You shake them a bit and everything falls apart like a house of cards.